Meet the team

 Biography

-Richard is a Research Fellow working on The PALLUP Study - Improving home based palliative care for frail elders.
-He completed a BSc in Criminology and Sociology at Royal Holloway University and then an MSc in Social Research Methods at the University of Surrey before completing his PhD in Sociology in partnership with both universities on an ESRC studentship.
-Before joining the PALLUP study, he worked at the Office for National Statistics as a Senior Research Officer.
+Richard completed a BSc in Criminology and Sociology at Royal Holloway University and then an MSc in Social Research Methods at the University of Surrey, before completing his PhD in Sociology in partnership with both universities on an ESRC studentship.
+His PhD explored men's experiences following treatment for prostate cancer in a qualitative interviewing study.
+Before joining the PALLUP study, Richard worked at the Office for National Statistics as a Senior Research Officer, working on facilitating research access to secure data for research that serves the public good.

 Biography